Radium, and Other Radioactive Substances: Selenium

 There are 21 pages devoted to "The properties and applications of selenium", including the use of its changing electrical resistance in different light levels.
 A quantitative measurement of an eclipse of the sun, by means of a selenium based sensor, is reported.
 Use of selenium in a "radiophone" devised by Alexander Graham Bell around 1883 is described.
 (Bell used the sound waves to be transmitted to vibrate a mirror.
 A beam of light bounced off the mirror onto a selenium object.
 The variation in the light falling on the sensor translated to a varying electrical signal which could be transmitted, then turned back into vibrations in the air.)
-The photographophone of Ernest Ruhmer is described.
-It recorded sound rather in the manner of a phonograph, but the sound waves were used, via a selenium cell, to vary the brightness of a beam falling on a moving strip of photographic film.
+Ernst Ruhmer's photographophone is described.
+It recorded sound similarly to a phonograph, but the sound waves were used, via a selenium cell, to vary the brightness of a beam falling on a moving strip of photographic film.
 Ruhmer is also credited with using a selenium cell to turn off the lights of maritime navigation buoys during daylight hours, thus conserving the gas they burned.

 Light

-The book concludes with nine pages concerning the work of Niels R Finsen of Copenhagen who was treating various diseases with light.
-The book says "For a ... time Finsen's work received little credence... but he persisted... to-day the world rings with his praises."
-It is claimed that by 1903, Finsen's work was approved of...
-"In England by Queen Alexandra, and in Russia by her sister, the Czarina, they both investigating the system while visiting their father, the King of Denmark."
+The book concludes with nine pages concerning the work of Niels R Finsen of Copenhagen, who was treating various diseases with light.
+Hammer notes that for a time, "Finsen's work received little credence... but he persisted... to-day the world rings with his praises."
+It is claimed that by 1903, Finsen's work was approved of "In England by Queen Alexandra, and in Russia by her sister, the Czarina, they both investigating the system while visiting their father, the King of Denmark."
 There is even a claim that Finsen was able to spare smallpox victims from scarring by keeping them in a room with red glass windows while the disease went through certain stages.